florencialecha/digital-booking-software-backend/README.md

 # 🏨 Hotel Reservation App Backend

-A robust, scalable, and clean backend solution for managing hotel reservations, built with Java, Spring Boot, and Hibernate.
+A robust, scalable, and clean backend solution for managing hotel reservations, built with Java 17, Maven, Spring Boot 3.0, and Hibernate.
 Streamline your hotel booking experience and improve overall efficiency with maintainable and efficient code.

+Digital Booking is a hotel reservation platform aiming to provide a user-friendly experience and efficient business management.
+The main goal is to create a scalable and maintainable application, adhering to SOLID principles and Domain Driven Design in its backend.

+This project's backend is built using technologies such as Java, Spring Boot, Hibernate, and SQL.
+Key architectural decisions include adopting patterns like MVC (Model-View-Controller) and DDD (Domain Driven Design), which facilitate code organization and allow for greater scalability and maintainability.

+For detailed documentation on project objectives, architecture, data modeling, and more, visit the [project's wiki](https://github.com/florencialecha/digital-booking-software-backend/wiki).

 [View Live Demo](http://digital-booking-6.s3-website.us-east-2.amazonaws.com/) |
 [API Documentation](http://3.131.138.206:8080/swagger-ui/index.html#/)